-Thailand offers great business potential for foreigners willing to start a business in Thailand, by setting up a Thai company, and for foreign investors to invest due to its strategic location.
-Steady economic growth, ample natural resources, strong exports, and a dynamic consumer market make Thailand the perfect place for foreigners to conduct business.
+Thailand offers great business potential for foreigners willing to start a business in Thailand by setting up a Thai company and for foreign investors willing to invest in the country due to its strategic location.
+Steady economic growth, ample natural resources, strong export sector, and dynamic consumer market make Thailand a perfect place for foreigners to conduct business.
 The Foreign Business Act (FBA) governs the formation of foreign companies, Thailand company registration, and business operations of foreigners in Thailand.

 A wide variety of business structures are available to foreigners, including the most popular Thai Limited Company.
-The process to register a company in Thailand depends largely on the company structure selected, and can usually take between 3 to 5 business days for a simple Thai Limited Liability Company to as much as 90 days for a more complex BOI Company.
-(See the menu on the left for all available choices.)
+The process of registration of a company in Thailand depends largely on the selected company structure and can take from 3-5 business days for a simple Thai Limited Liability Company to as much as 90 days for a more complex BOI Company.
+(See the menu on the right for all available choices.)

 Obtaining a foreign business license, registering a business, understanding civil and commercial code, and opening a company in Thailand can be difficult and challenging for those who are unfamiliar with Thai law and legal practices.
 Fortunately, with our broad practice and extensive experience in handling highly complex corporate matters for our international clients, setting up a company in Thailand can be done in a smooth and seamless manner.

 One of the most common types of foreign-owned company structures used in Thailand is a Thai Limited Company.
-This type of business structure is simple and the business organization can engage in a wide range of activities.
-This type of company is formed with its registered capital divided into equal shares and the liability of each shareholder is limited to the amount unpaid on the shares held.
+This type of business structure is simple, and the business entity can engage in a wide range of activities.
+This type of company is formed with its registered capital divided into equal shares, and the liability of each shareholder is limited to the amount unpaid on the shares held.

 A company is a separate legal entity that is established for a lengthy period.
-Normally, the company operates until the owners are unable to operate it and dissolve it.
-A Thai Limited Company cannot be easily dissolved, thus it is always preferred that you invest in a solid, long-lasting business.
-All the company's day-to-day management in its branch offices is normally performed by its Directors, which are assigned by the shareholders.
+Normally, a company operates until the owners are unable to operate it and therefore make a decision to dissolve it.
+A Thai Limited Company cannot be easily dissolved; thus, it is always preferred that you invest in a solid, long-lasting business.
+All the company's day-to-day management in its branch offices is normally performed by its directors, who are appointed by the shareholders.

-In order to set up a Thai Limited Company you will need to follow the steps according to the guidelines below:
+To set up a Thai Limited Company, you will need to follow specific steps according to the guidelines below:

 STEP 1: COMPANY NAME RESERVATION

-The name reservation guidelines provided by the Department of Business Development (DBD) in the Ministry of Commerce, should be observed in reserving any company name.
-We usually ask our clients to provide at least 2-3 company names we can reserve in case it is already taken or the name cannot be used.
+The name reservation guidelines provided by the Department of Business Development (DBD) in the Ministry of Commerce should be observed while reserving any company name.
+We usually ask our clients to provide at least 2-3 company names we can reserve, in case the desired one is already taken or cannot be used.

 STEP 2: IDENTIFYING THE PROMOTERS, SHAREHOLDERS, AND DIRECTORS

-In order to set up a Thai Limited Company, you will need to have at least three (3) promoters and shareholders, and one (1) director to register the company and set it up.
-In case the shareholders are both Thai and Foreigner, or the shareholder consists of only Thai nationals but the directors are Foreigners, the Bank Statement Certificate of the Thai shareholders issued from the Bank in Thailand must show that the amount in their bank is equal to or more than the cost of shares that each Thai shareholder hold is required.
-We usually ask for the information of the promoters, shareholders, and directors of the company such as their Passport or Thai ID Card, Age, Address, Occupation, Contact Details, etc.
+In order to set up a Thai Limited Company, you will need to have at least two (2) promoters and shareholders, and one (1) director to register the company and set it up.
+In case the shareholders are both Thai and foreign nationals, or if the shareholders are all Thai nationals but the directors are foreigners, the Bank Statement Certificate of the Thai shareholders issued by the Bank in Thailand must show that the amount of money in their bank accounts is equal to or more than the cost of shares that each Thai shareholder holds is required.
+We usually ask for the details of the promoters, shareholders, and directors of the company, such as their passport or Thai ID Card number, age, address, occupation, contact details, etc.

-A Memorandum of Association (MOA) must be filed with the Department of Business Development (DBD) in the Ministry of Commerce and must include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered, and the names of the promoters.
+A Memorandum of Association (MOA) must be filed with the Department of Business Development (DBD) in the Ministry of Commerce and s include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered, and the names of the promoters.
 Although no minimum capital requirements have been set up, the amount of the capital should be adequate and reasonable enough for the intended business operations.
-Furthermore, if you have a plan to hire a foreigner someday, then a minimum capital of Two Million Thai Baht (2,000,000THB) is required per foreigner in order to get them a Non-Immigrant “B” Visa and a Work Permit to work in Thailand.
+Furthermore, if you have a plan to employ a foreigner, then a minimum capital of two million Thai Baht (THB 2,000,000) is required per foreigner in order to get them a Non-Immigrant “B” Visa and a Work Permit to work in Thailand.

 STEP 4: CONVENE A STATUTORY MEETING

-A statutory meeting is convened to make all the appointments once the share structure for the company has been defined, the Memorandum of Association and the Articles of Association are approved, the Board of Directors is elected and an Auditor is appointed.
+A statutory meeting is convened to make all the appointments once the share structure for the company has been defined, the Memorandum of Association and the Articles of Association are approved, the Board of Directors is elected and an uditor s appointed.

 STEP 5: REGISTRATION

-The Company Directors must submit the application to establish the company within 3-months of the date of the Statutory Meeting, together with Company registration fees.
+The Company directors must submit the application to establish the company within 3 months of the date of the statutory meeting and pay the company registration fees.

 STEP 6: CORPORATE INCOME TAX REGISTRATION

 All companies in Thailand must be registered for tax purposes.
-Businesses liable to pay Corporate Income Tax (CIT) must obtain a Tax I.D. card and registration number for the company from Thailand Revenue Department within 60 days of incorporation or the start of business operations.
-Business operators liable for Value Added Tax (VAT) must also register for a VAT I.D. within 30 days of the date they reach 600,000 THB in sales.
+Businesses liable to pay Corporate Income Tax (CIT) must obtain a Tax ID card and registration number for the company from the Thailand Revenue Department within 60 days of incorporation or the start of business operations.
+Business operators liable for payment of the Value Added Tax (VAT) must also register for a VAT ID within 30 days of the date they reach THB 600,000 in sales.

 STEP 7: OPENING A COMPANY BANK ACCOUNT

 Companies can open a corporate bank account in Thailand, and make use of internet banking after they have been officially registered.
-Which bank and branch, what type of accounts the company requires, and who will sign are some of the information needed to open a company bank account.
+Which bank and branch, what type of accounts the company requires, and who will sign the paperwork are some of the details needed to open a company bank account.
 The registration process usually takes at least 9 days (mostly because the statutory meeting shall be held at least 7 days before the registration itself takes place).
-Both the company and the Memorandum shall be registered with the registrar at the Department of Business Development, Ministry of Commerce in accordance with the documentary forms and conditions prescribed for the process.
+Both the company and the Memorandum of Association shall be registered with the registrar at the Department of Business Development, Ministry of Commerce, in accordance with the documentary forms and conditions prescribed for the process.

 Number of Promoters and Shareholders

-Promoters are required to perform the registration process to set up a private limited company.
-There can be no less than 3 promoters.
-As soon as the proposed company is established, it shall have at least 3 shareholders.
-That is the reason why you absolutely must have 3 promoters.
+Promoters are required to perform the registration process required to set up a private limited company.
+There can be no less than 2 promoters.
+As soon as the proposed company is established, it shall have at least 2 shareholders.
+That is the reason why you absolutely must have 2 promoters.
 They become at least prospective shareholders.
-This then prevents other parties from filing a motion in court demanding the dissolution of your company.
-It should be noted, there are no restrictions with respect to the maximum number of promoters and shareholders.
+This prevents other parties from filing a motion in court demanding the dissolution of your company.
+It should be noted that there are no restrictions with respect to the maximum number of promoters and shareholders.
 This means that you can literally invite as many shareholders as you wish to join your company.

 Effects of Registration

-Another example is; a company's creditor is not able to sue its shareholders for debt repayment.
-Additionally, all data enlisted in the company establishment or documents that are submitted to the registrar, are considered as already acknowledged by third parties.
+Another example: the company's creditor is not able to sue its shareholders for debt repayment.
+Additionally, all data enlisted in the company establishment paperwork or documents that are submitted to the registrar, are considered as already acknowledged by third parties.
 Therefore, the aforementioned third parties are not able to declare that they did not have any information and, thus, were not able to protect their interests.

 Memorandum of Association

-This is an important document used for the registration of a company that specifies the name, address, business objectives, company's capital, number of shares, the value of shares, names of promoters (there shall be at least 3 promoters) of the company.
-There is a special form available at the registrar that is used to register Memorandums of Associations.
+This is an important document used for the registration of a company that specifies the name, address, business objectives, company's capital, number of shares, the value of shares, names of promoters (there shall be at least 2 promoters) of the company.
+There is a special form available at the registrar that is used to register Memorandums of Association.